1varunvc/Sean-Halpin-Portfolio-Website-Layout/README.md

 # Sean-Halpin-Portfolio-Website-Layout
 Sean Halpin is a web developer and designer.
 As said on his website, he occasionaly takes up freelancing opportunities.

 This version of his portfolio, although obsolete, is pretty and pretty persuading.
-It emits a sense of positivity.
+It emits a sense of positivity and professionalism at the same time.
 Hence, this repository.

-Hope it helps.
+' Hope it helps.

 ## Current Features
 * Vanilla imitation of the original layout.